-The Early Childhood Education Technology curriculum is a two-year discipline that requires a minimum of 68 semester hours of course work.
-These minimum course requirements are 18 semester hours of general education and 50 semester hours of Child Development and Guidance management courses.
-This curriculum meets the National Association for the Education of Young Children Standards for Early Childhood Professional preparation and the Mississippi Department of Education Benchmarks for Pre-Kindergarten (3 and 4 year olds).
+The Early Childhood Education Technology curriculum is a twoyear discipline that leads to students becoming a Certified Childcare Director.
+This pre-school curriculum meets the National Association for the Education of Young Children Standards for Early Childhood Professional preparation and the Mississippi Department of Education Benchmarks for Pre-Kindergarten (3 and 4 year olds).